flatiron32/tomawtechdotcom/src/pages/ExpectedDeveloperWorkflow.md

 ### Commit Comments

 All commits should have comments in English that clearly state what value this changes added to the application.
-Ideally you write the commit comment before implementation to hold you change to a single purpose.
+Ideally you write the commit comment before implementation to hold your change to a single purpose.
+Also the comment should describe the new behavior or capability of the system not what you did.
+Try to think of your commit message as a bullet point in a feature list.
+It's not about you, it's about the system.

 If your change is related to a JIRA issue, this issue number should be the first part of the commit message followed by ": " and then your plain English message.
-For instance, "JIRA-1234: Added ability for users to enter credit card number on payment details page."
+For instance, "JIRA-1234: Users can enter credit card number on payment details page."

 ### Peer Review